 17) Q. I am behind with payments for my Social Security Contributions from this year or 2020, 2019 or earlier.
-Can I still claim Phase 6 support?
+Can I still claim Phase 7 support?

-All businesses must have paid all Social Security contributions due from 2019 or earlier in order to qualify for support from Phase 6.
+All businesses must have paid all Social Security contributions due from 2019 or earlier in order to qualify for support from Phase 7.

-During 2020 some Social Security contributions were deferred as set out below:
+During 2020 and 2021 some Social Security contributions were deferred as set out below:

-- Deferrals were permitted for all businesses for A and B quarters (January to June) 2020 - A deferral was permitted for D quarter (October to November) 2020 and A quarter (January to March) 2021 for the following: - Businesses that were required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - A food and/or beverage wholesale business that can evidence that 75% or more of its revenue is derived from businesses that have been required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - An events-related business that meets the relevant definition set out in the FAQs on gov.je
+- Deferrals were permitted for all businesses for A and B quarters (January to June) 2020 - A deferral was permitted for D quarter (October to November) 2020 and A quarter (January to March) 2021 for the following: - Businesses that were required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - A food and/or beverage wholesale business that can evidence that 75% or more of its revenue is derived from businesses that have been required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - An events-related business that meets the relevant definition set out in the FAQs on gov.je - A deferral for D quarter (October to November 2021) and A quarter (January to March 2022) is available for businesses that can claim support from the Visitor Events and Attractions Scheme or the Visitor Accommodation Support Scheme.

-In addition to the above businesses that were permitted to defer for D quarter were granted additional time for outstanding payments for C quarter (July to September) 2020 where payments were outstanding.
-Contributions that able to be deferred do not need to be paid in order to access support from Phase $\,6$ .
+In addition to the above, businesses that were permitted to defer for D quarter were granted additional time for outstanding payments for C quarter (July to September) 2020 where payments were outstanding.
+Contributions that able to be deferred do not need to be paid in order to access support from Phase 7.

-Contributions from 2020 that cannot be deferred must be paid in order to access Phase 6 support unless a repayment plan has been approved by Customer and Local Services.
+Contributions from 2020 that cannot be deferred must be paid in order to access Phase 7 support unless a repayment plan has been approved by Customer and Local Services.

-18) Q. Can I get support under Phase 6 if I received Contribution Credits through Home Responsibility Protection (HRP) in March 2020?
+18) Q. Can I get support under Phase 7 if I received Contribution Credits through Home Responsibility Protection (HRP) in March 2020?

-Yes, if you were self-employed and registered as Class 2 in March 2020 you are eligible to apply for Phase 6 even if your contributions were covered by HRP credits.
+Yes, if you were self-employed and registered as Class 2 in March 2020 you are eligible to apply for Phase 7 even if your contributions were covered by HRP credits.